aws-samples/amazon-forecast-samples/ForecastCheatSheet.md

 15. **Choose probabilistic quantiles that fit your business goals.**  The optimal choice of quantile reflects the average proportion between marginal profit and the production and inventory holding costs.
 In other words, the quantile choice should be based on the lost opportunity cost of under-forecasting and the cost of over-producing and holding over-forecasted items.

+    - The risk tolerance for certain SKUs might be higher than others.
+For long shelf life items, you may prefer to overstock because you can easily store excess inventory.
+For items with a short shelf life, you may prefer a lower stocking level to reduce waste. **It’s ideal to train one model but assess forecasting accuracy for different SKUs at different stocking levels.**
-    For example, a p90 forecast is useful when you have something like milk or toilet paper, that you never want to run out of at a grocery store and you don’t mind always having some remaining on the shelves.
-On the other hand, suppose you have an expensive machine, then a p10 forecast would be more useful since you don’t want to carry such expensive inventory costs and your customers probably aren’t expecting that machine to just be sitting around in stock anyway.
+    - For some items the opportunity cost dictates decisions.
+For example, a p90 forecast is useful when you have something like milk or toilet paper, that a grocery store never wnats to run out of and doesn't mind always having some remaining on the shelves.
+On the other hand, for an expensive machine, a p10 forecast would be more useful since you don’t want to carry such expensive inventory costs and customers probably aren’t expecting that machine to just be sitting around in stock anyway.
 As an extreme example, Amazon Redshift uses Forecast at p99 levels, because they never want to run out of virtual resources.
 [See documentation for more details on metrics.](https://docs.aws.amazon.com/forecast/latest/dg/metrics.html)

-    **If you don't know your business costs of under- vs over- forecasting, or maybe such costs are equal, use the default values for AutoML which are p10, p50, p90.**
+    > **If you don't know your business costs of under- vs over- forecasting, or maybe such costs are equal, use the default values for AutoML which are p10, p50, p90.**

-    Typically forecasters choose 3 quantiles.
+    - Typically forecasters choose 3 quantiles.
 For example, generating 3 forecasts at p10, p50, p90 results in an 80% confidence interval around the p50 forecast.
 When making charts, typically the region between p10 and p90 is shaded to indicate the 80% confidence interval.

-    Note:  In the predictor output, errors for each quantile forecast are called "wQL" or weighted quantile loss, which is the error of that quantile forecast.
+    - Note:  In the predictor output, errors for each quantile forecast are called "wQL" or weighted quantile loss, which is the error of that quantile forecast.

     > Technical details:  The formal definition of a quantile forecast is Pr(actual value <= forecast at quantile q) = q.
 Technically a quantile is a percentile/100.
 Statisticians tend to say ”p90 quantile-level“, since that is easier to say than "“quantile 0.9”.
 For example, a p90 quantile-level forecast means the actual value can be expected to be less than the forecast 90% of the time.
 Specifically if at time=t1 and quantile-level=0.9, the predicted value = 30, that means the actual value at time= t1, if you had 1000 simulations, would be expected to be less than 30 for 900 simulations, and for the remaining 100 simulations, the actual value is expected to be over 30.